phili67/ecclesiacrm/Documentation/doc-en/docs/user-guide/doc-mailchimp/manage_campaign.md

 ![Screenshot](../../img/mailchimp/campaignplanification3.png)

-It is possible to modify it later too.
+**Note**

-**Note**It is advised to create a bank of documents to use them later, to do this one has to go to "document bank", and "user guide", then "documents"
+- It is advised to create a bank of templates to use them later, to do this one has to go in "Manual: User" and "Documents" and last in "Documents & Templates".
+- It is possible to modify it later too.
+- You can schedule your campaign.